Favourez/ml-oop-pipeline/README.md

 **What it does:**
 - Loads and processes CSV datasets
+- Applies data preprocessing (StandardScaler, Normalizer)
 - Trains multiple regression models (Linear Regression, Decision Tree)
 - Evaluates model performance using Mean Squared Error (MSE)
-- Provides a clean, extensible architecture for adding new models
+- Provides a clean, extensible architecture for adding new models and preprocessors

 **Why it matters:**
 - **Modularity**: Easy to add new models by extending the `BaseModel` class